-Captured Species Aquatic zone Ecological Risk Exotics (stocked) Freshwater LOW stocked into a limited number of streams in WA for decades.
+Captured Species Aquatic zone Ecological Risk Exotics (stocked) Freshwater LOW

+Anglers require a south-west freshwater angling licence to capture trout, native cobbler and other freshwater angling species.
+Trout have been stocked into a limited number of streams in WA for decades.
 The trout are produced from the Pemberton Freshwater Research Centre and are tolerant of warmer water temperatures.
 Research activities are aimed at improving growth rate by increasing the number of sterile fish produced at the Centre.
-Trout are unable to breed naturally in local conditions.
+Trout are unliklely to breed naturally in local conditions.
 Combined with a decreased number of locations stocked with trout has reduced this ecological risk score.